The Complexity of Conjunctive Queries with Degree 2: Preliminaries

-The statement of our main result in terms of bounded \ghw may be a source of confusion since in general, there exist hypergraph classes with bounded \fhw but unbounded \ghw and bounded \fhw is a sufficient condition for tractability~\cite{DBLP:journals/talg/GroheM14}.
-However, for hypergraphs of bounded degree the two notions are equivalent up to some fixed function, i.e., every class has bounded \fhw if and only if it has bounded \ghw~\cite{JACM21}.
+The statement of our main result in terms of bounded \ghw may be a source of confusion since there exist hypergraph classes with bounded \fhw but unbounded \ghw and bounded \fhw is a sufficient condition for tractability~\cite{DBLP:journals/talg/GroheM14}.
+For hypergraphs with bounded degree the two notions are equivalent up to some fixed function, i.e., every class has bounded \fhw if and only if it has bounded \ghw~\cite{JACM21}.
 Thus, in the setting considered in this paper we can use the two notions interchangeably.

 \paragraph{Conjunctive Queries}